 This was a conversion by noted cinema architect Edward A. Stone, of a former Crosse & Blackwell pickle factory.
 It opened as the Astoria Theatre on 12th January 1927 with Ivor Novello in “Triumph of the Rat”.
 Projection was in the rear stalls from beneath the single balcony.
-A Compton 3Manual/8Rank theatre organ was installed that was opened by G.T.
+A Compton 3Manual/8Rank theatre organ was installed that was opened by organist G.T.
 Pattman.
 There was a medium sized stage and dressing rooms.
 There was a ballroom located in the basement and a cafe in the balcony foyer area.

 The Astoria Theatre was the first of a small chain of Astoria theatre’s in and around London built for Arthur Segal.
 In 1928 it was taken over by General Theatres Corporation, who were taken over 2 months later by Gaumont Theatres.
 By the late-1930’s it was operating as a weekly-change cinema, screening concurrently with the Metropole Cinema, Victoria or the New Victoria Cinema, Victoria (both Gaumont operated cinemas).
 The Astoria Theatre was closed at the height of the London Blitz from mid-September to 4th November 1940.
 By 1948, it was playing weekly releases that were on the ABC cinema chain, concurrent with the Tivoli Cinema on the Strand.

-The Astoria Theatre was closed on 2nd October 1968 to enable the interior to be gutted and a new plain auditorium with seating for 1,121 opened on 17th December 1968 with “Chitty Chitty Bang Bang”.
-In 1969, the Astoria advertised itself as a Cinerama theatre when it played a 70mm print of “Krakatoa-East of Java”.
-The supply of big production films in 70mm eventually dried up and the Rank Organisation began programming the Astoria Theatre with revivals and first run double-bill programmes of inferior films.
+The Astoria Theatre reopened on 17th December 1968 with “Chitty, Chitty, Bang, Bang” with a new plain auditorium with seating for 1,121.
+In 1969, the Astoria Theatre advertised itself as a Cinerama theatre when it played a 70mm print of “Krakatoa-East of Java”.
+In January 1970 a 70mm print of “Paint Your Wagon” had a long run of over a year, which was followed by “How the West Was Won” in 1971.
+However the supply of big production films in 70mm eventually dried up and the Rank Organisation began programming the Astoria Theatre with revivals and first run double-bill programmes of inferior films.
 In 1975, the Rank Organisation were officially publicising the Astoria Theatre as ‘The Luxury House of Adult Movies’ when the first programme of this type to play in a major West End cinema was “Love Play-Swedish Style” - ‘A sizzling sexpot learns the rules of the game’ and “The Loves of a French Pussycat” - ‘Revealing all the bare facts’.

 The Astoria Theatre closed as a cinema on 28th February 1976, and was altered again to become a live theater with hit shows such as “Elvis-The Musical” which opened on 28th November 1977, followed by “Beatlemania”, but other shows were not so successful.
 The Astoria Theatre closed in 1979 and remained ‘dark’ until it was re-opened on 15th June 1982 as a theatre-restaurant venue, the opening show being “Wild, Wild Women”, which proved to be failure.
 After a period of darkness the next show produced at the Astoria Theatre was in 1984, when Howard Goodall’s musical “The Hired Man”, which was produced by Andrew Lloyd Webber, ran for 164 performances(5 months).
 This was followed by a production of “Lennon” which was not successful.
-The theatre then became a live music venue which has continued for many years.
+The theatre then became a live music venue which continued for many years.